Simon Woods Preserve during mountain laurel season. Photo by Elijah Crabtree.

 Expanding Simon Woods with Noel Hollow

 As the Arc of Appalachia’s acquisition of Simon Farm took shape, John’s neighbor to the north, Brandon Hull, keenly observed the slow-paced process with interest and approval.
 Brandon, his wife Jeanna, and their young family live at the head of Noel Creek in the heart of Noel Hollow, adjoining Simon Woods on its northern border.
-Brandon and Jeanna generously offered to sell 95 acres of their forested hollow as an addition to the Simon Farm Preserve, bringing its total size to 670 acres.
+Brandon and Jeanna generously offered to sell 95 acres of their forested hollow as an addition to the Simon Farm Preserve, and the offer’s culmination brought the preseve’s total size to 670 acres.